kitao/pyxel/README.md

 **Pyxel** is a retro game engine for Python.

-With simple specifications inspired by retro gaming consoles, such as displaying only 16 colors and playing back only 4 sounds simultaneously, you can feel free to enjoy making pixel-art-style games.
+With simple specifications inspired by retro gaming consoles, such as displaying only 16 colors and playing back only 4 sounds simultaneously, you can enjoy making pixel-art-style games with ease.

 <img src="docs/images/pyxel_message.png" width="480">

-The motivation for the development of Pyxel is the feedback from users.
+The development of Pyxel is driven by user feedback.
 Please give Pyxel a star on GitHub!

 <p>
 <a href="https://kitao.github.io/pyxel/wasm/examples/10_platformer.html">